fallewi/magento2-module-colissimo-frontpage/README.md

 Documentation
 -------------

-The documentation of the module is available [on dropbox](https://www.dropbox.com/sh/lm1td154as7p2gp/AAAlGgwkDUF7sbWthgyQeiAca?dl=0) (in French).
+The documentation of the module is available [on dropbox](https://www.dropbox.com/sh/lm1td154as7p2gp/AAAlGgwkDUF7sbWthgyQeiAca?dl=0) (in English & French).